-The amendment is applied prospectively and clarifies that the portfolio exception in

-PFRS 13 can be applied not only to financial assets and financial liabilities, but also to other contracts within the scope of PAS 39 (or PFRS 9, as applicable). - PAS 40, Investment PropertyThe amendment is applied prospectively and clarifies that PFRS 3, and not the description of ancillary services in PAS 40, is used to determine if the transaction is the purchase of an asset or business combination.
-The description of ancillary services in PAS 40 only differentiates between investment property and owner-occupied property (i.e., property, plant and equipment).
+- PFRS 13, Fair Value Measurement Portfolio Exception The amendment is applied prospectively and clarifies that the portfolio exception in PFRS 13 can be applied not only to financial assets and financial liabilities, but also to other contracts within the scope of PAS 39.
+The Company does not apply the portfolio exception in PFRS 13. - PAS 40, Investment PropertyThe description of ancillary services in PAS 40 differentiates between the investment property and owner-occupied property (i.e., property, plant and equipment).
+The amendment is applied prospectively and clarifies that PFRS 3, and not the description of ancillary services in PAS 40, is used to determine if the transaction is the purchase of an asset or a business combination.
+This amendment has no impact to the Company.